 Consistency in our prayer lives is difficult.
 Even though I study, write, and teach about prayer, I have to admit it’s hard for me too.
 It’s been years since my son was small enough to rock to sleep and I still miss those rocking chair conversations with God.

-I’ve learned, though, it’s not about the place I pray, but that I do pray.
+I’ve learned, though, it’s not about where I pray, but that I do pray.

-It’s not about the type of prayer or the words I use, but that I open my heart for conversation.
+It’s not about the how I pray or the words I use, but that I open my heart for conversation.

-It’s not about when I pray or how long I pray, but that I pray frequently, keeping God close to my heart and on my mind.
+It’s not about when I pray or how long I pray, but that I pray daily, keeping God close to my heart and on my mind.

 Perhaps the hardest is that prayer also requires me to be quiet and listen so I can hear the still, small voice of God.